 9. Rekindle history at Betsy Ross’ House (view map)

 Join in rekindling the inspiring life journey of Betsy Ross, who first sewed the American flag.
 Learn together while touring the original building in which the legend herself resided many years ago.
-With its 18th century feel, you will feel like you are time traveling to where Betsy Ross was still actively running her upholstery business.
+With its 18th-century feel, your kids will feel like they are time-traveling to where Betsy Ross was still actively running her upholstery business.

 Betsy Ross House is built at 239 Arch Street and can be visited every day from 10 am to 5 pm.
 You can opt-in to the self-guided tour or audio tour.
 Check their website to see the ticket price.

 10. Play your mind at the Museum of Illusions Philadelphia (view map)

 Trick your mind by visiting the Museum of Illusions Philadelphia.
 Choose from over 60 exhibitions, take some pictures, and upload them to your social media for memories.
 Any 13-year-old will not want to miss this opportunity to show off their fantastic experience at the Museum of Illusion Philadelphia to their friends.